glaubermagal/doc-api/source/includes/api/_user_management.md

 }
 ```

 Checks if you are logged in.
-This is typically used to determine if a session has been established between the the
+This is typically used to determine if a session has been established between the
 user's browser and the RW API.

 #### Errors for checking if the user is logged